-The danger of the “wooden” translation is that it risks incomplete communication: the reader simply doesn’t know what the English means; it is essentially incomprehensible.
+The danger of the direct (or “word for word”) translation is that it risks incomplete communication: that is, the reader simply doesn’t know what the English means; it is essentially vague, even incomprehensible.
 For example, the ESV’s translation of Ps.
 19:2 is, in my opinion, altogether difficult to understand: “Day to day pours out speech”; another example from the ESV’s Psalms: “You make the going out of the morning and the evening to shout for joy” (65.8; even the very “literal” NASB is more coherent: “You make the dawn and the sunset shout for joy”); or take the ESV’s translation of Luke 22.53: “But this is your hour, and the power of darkness” (again, the NASB aims for greater coherence: “but this hour and the power of darkness are yours”).

 We should not, however, take away from this that more direct translations (like the ESV, NASB, or NRSV) are not themselves deeply (and unavoidably) involved in the interpretive process: they are regularly (and, again, unavoidably) making interpretative decisions for the reader.
 Within New Testament studies a famous (even laborious) debate swirls around how to translate the Greek phrase pistis Xristou [πίστις Χριστοῦ]; traditionally translated “faith in Christ,” it could also readily be translated “the faithfulness of Christ” (or, just as easily, “Christ’s faith”).
 But every translation regardless of its translation strategy can choose one (and only one) of these options: in Romans 3.22 the ESV and NASB both stick with “faith in Jesus Christ”; both the NRSV and the NIV also choose this translation but provide an alternate translation in the margin (NRSV: “the faith of Jesus Christ”; NIV: “the faithfulness of Jesus Christ”).

-In short, “literal” (or, better said, direct) translations (like the NAS or ESV) risk communicating less meaning, while “paraphrastic” translations (like the NIV) risk communicating wrong meaning.
+In short, “literal” (or, better said, direct) translations (like the NASB or ESV) risk communicating less meaning, while “paraphrastic” translations (like the NIV) risk communicating wrong meaning.